 By Marika Sboros

-There was more drama, intrigue and “silent dogs” on day one of the trial of South African scientist Prof Tim Noakes in Cape Town on October 17.
+There was more drama, intrigue and “dogs that didn’t bark” on day one of the trial of South African scientist Prof Tim Noakes in Cape Town on October 17.
 Noakes resumed his evidence-in-chief and began to untangle what he believes the case against him is really about.

 The dog reference is Arthur Conan Doyle’s classic Sherlock Holmes story.
 (Click here to read Silver Blaze.)
-It is a metaphor for what Noakes says is the existence of “negative facts” – the “absence of expected facts”.
-These initially prevented him from seeing the “bigger picture” in the case against him and who is behind it.
-Until now.
+As Noakes explained it, it is a metaphor for existence of “negative facts” in a puzzling case.
+In other words, it’s about the “absence of expected facts”.

-The HPCSA has charged Noakes with “unprofessional conduct for giving unconventional advice to a breastfeeding mother on a social network (Twitter)”.
-That was for a single tweet in February 2014 saying good first foods for infant weaning are low-carb, high-fat (LCHF).
+The HPCSA has charged Noakes with “unprofessional conduct for giving unconventional advice in a single tweet to a breastfeeding mother on a social network (Twitter)”.
+On February 2014, he tweeted that good first foods for infant weaning are low-carb, high-fat (LCHF).

-(For more background, click here to read: The real beef dietitians have with him.)
+Click here to read: The real beef dietitians have with him

-First off, advocate Dr Ravin “Rocky” Ramdass asked Noakes if the HPCSA had ever given him guidelines on what health professionals conduct on social media.
-Noakes said no, “to my knowledge the HPCSA does not have any guidelines”.
+Advocate Dr Ravin “Rocky” Ramdass asked Noakes if the HPCSA had ever given him guidelines for health professionals’ conduct on social media.
+Noakes said no and that to his knowledge “the HPCSA does not have any guidelines”.

 Noakes then presented his first “negative fact”.
+In other words, the first dog that did not bark.
 The breastfeeding mother involved in the case against him, Pippa Leenstra, had not given evidence at the hearing.

-Had this hearing really been about his advice on Twitter, Noakes said he would have expected Leenstra to be “barking very loudly”.
-Instead, her silence is “a very telling negative fact”.
+If the hearing were about his advice to her Twitter, Noakes said that Leenstra would have been making a lot of noise.
+Instead, her silence was “a telling negative fact”.

-The second “negative fact” is that the HPCSA charged Noakes with “unconventional advice” on breastfeeding in the contested tweet.
+The second “negative fact” was that the HPCSA had charged Noakes with tweeting “unconventional advice” on breastfeeding.

-Thus Noakes said the HPCSA has charged him for something he didn’t do.
+Therefore, Noakes said that the HPCSA had charged him for something he didn’t do.

 Click here to read: Could cardiologists be at the heart of HPCSA trial of Noakes?

-In effect, this paper is to the HPCSA hearing what the dog that did not bark was to Sherlock Holmes in solving the Silver Blaze case.
-Noakes said it is clear that the HPCSA has built its whole case around this study.
-It also happens to be “fundamentally flawed”.
+In effect, this paper became yet another dog that did not bark.
+Noakes said it was clear that the HPCSA had built its whole case around this study.
+It also happened to be “fundamentally flawed”.